rideam/lotto/README.md

 # Lotto App

-Smart contract `contracts/Lotto.sol` allows one to play a lottery to choose a lucky number and
+Smart contract `contracts/Lotto.sol` allows one to play a lottery to choose a lucky number and potentially win accumulated ether.

-## Requirements

-- truffle

 ## Functionality

-- user pays to guess a randomly generated secret number
+- user pays to guess a randomly generated secret number ( essentially buying the ticket )
 - the prize accumulates from the payments
 - upon entering the correct number the winner gets a reward of the available ether

+## Requirements

+- truffle

 ## Testing